-Remember, set meeting times that work with your schedule!
+Remember, set meeting times that work for you!
+As the Girl Scout Troop Leader, you have the flexibility to set the troop meeting schedule for the year.
 You will need to choose a location for regular meetings - a local park, library, school, private homes - the troop can meet anywhere that follows the GS safety guidelines.
 You will also need to decide what day of the week and how often the troop will meet.
 Most of our troops meet twice a month.
-So, think about what day, which weeks of the month and the time-frame (1, 1 1/2 or 2 hours) - right after school, weekday evening, or weekend.
-Some meeting locations require a Certificate of
+So, think about what day, which weeks of the month and the time-frame (1, 11/2 or 2 hours) - right after school, weekday evening, or weekend.

 Some meeting locations require a Certificate of Insurance (COI).
 To request this document, email your Regional Executive with the meeting place and address.
-COIs expire September 30 and will automatically reissue.
+COIs expire September 30 and will automatically reissue for the next Girl Scout year.